-System error 67 is a Windows Server issue that can occur when users try to map a network drive.
-The error message states: System error 67 has occurred.
+- System error 67 is a Windows Server issue that shows up when you try to map a network drive.

 How can I fix the System error 67 on Windows 10?